sreekanth370/razeedeploy-delta/README.md

     : install clustersubscription at a specific version (Default 'latest') --rd-url, --razeedash-url=''
-    : url that watch-keeper should post data to --rd-api, --razeedash-api=''
+    : url that watch-keeper should post data to --rd-org-key, --razeedash-org-key=''
-    : api url that clustersubscription should subscribe to (default '--razeedash-url.origin') --rd-org-key, --razeedash-org-key=''
-    : org key that watch-keeper will use to authenticate with razeedash-url --rd-tags, --razeedash-tags=''
+    : org key that watch-keeper will use to authenticate with razeedash-url --rd-cluster-id, --razeedash-cluster-id=''
-    : one or more comma-separated subscription tags which were defined in Razeedash --rd-cluster-id, --razeedash-cluster-id=''
     : cluster id to be stored into watch-keeper-config ConfigMap and used as the cluster id in RazeeDash instead of namespace.metadata.uid
 --rd-cluster-metadata64, --razeedash-cluster-metadata64=''